 The following year, Rappi received another $1 billion of investment from Japanese giant SoftBank.
 The company, with more than 25,000 delivery employees in Bogota alone, secured 61 percent of the on-demand delivery market in Colombia during the pandemic.

-According to Matías Lask, Rappi’s General Manager in Colombia, before the pandemic the company saw approximately 10,000 monthly downloads of its app, yet by July 2020 it had reached 600,000 total downloads following a surge in demand.
+According to Matías Lask, Rappi’s General Manager in Colombia, prior to the pandemic, the company averaged around 10,000 monthly downloads of its app.
+By mid-2023, however, total downloads had skyrocketed to over 3 million, reflecting a sustained surge in demand for delivery services.

-In a possible sign of its Rappi’s success during the pandemic, competitor Uber Eats withdrew from the Colombian market in late-November 2020.
+In a testament to Rappi’s success during the pandemic, competitor Uber Eats exited the Colombian market in late 2022, further solidifying Rappi’s position as a leader in the region.

 Opportunities for innovation among tech companies in Colombia